tarik02/js-php-imports/README.md

   -h, --help             show CLI help
   -p, --project=project  [default: .]
 Project directory or .phpimportsrc file -v, --version          show CLI version
+  --dry                  Don't write any changes to files --init                 Create .phpimportsrc file
 ```

 By default, it uses .phpimportsrc file located at current working directory.

 ## phpimportsrc
 It is a json file that contains configuration for this package.
+You can create this file with `$ php-imports --init`.

 It can contain the following options (dot means object nesting):
 * `root`: Base location of sources.
 Default is `.` (current working directory).